odise/odise.github.io/_posts/2015-01-28-docker-host-deployment-pattern.md

 * Install basic tools like `curl`, `tmux`, `nmap`, `awscli` or what ever else you need in order to check your system is running as expected.
 * Install `docker` and add user to the `docker` group.
 * Install monitoring tools and agents like [Datadog](http://docs.datadoghq.com/guides/basic_agent_usage) or [NewRelic](https://docs.newrelic.com/docs/apm/new-relic-apm/installation-configuration/installing-agent).
-* At the end of this chain you want to install you container and start them.
+* At the end of this chain you want to install you container and start them under supervision.

 # Deploy your stuff